Programmes for At-Risk and Refugee Scientists

 In 2019, the HHU successfully applied as a host institution with a support concept, allowing new applicants to build on an existing central support concept.

-The call for applications in the 14th round is 16.02.24 with the earliest project start in July 2024.
+The call for applications in the 15th round will probably be in September 2024 with the earliest project start in January 2025.

 Application requirements: